 In addition to this difference in classification, California previously prosecuted the distribution of cocaine and crack cocaine differently.
-Individuals convicted of possession of crack cocaine could face double the amount of jail time.
+As a result, individuals convicted of possession of crack cocaine could face longer amounts of jail time.
 However, this changed when the Fair Sentencing Act was passed.
-Currently, the state passes the same charges for both forms of the drug.
+This act makes the charges between the two forms more equal.

 Proposition 36 offers individuals with charges for nonviolent drug offenses the chance to go through rehabilitation for one year instead of facing prison time.
 This could be as an inpatient, outpatient, or treatment at a halfway house.
 This legal option can be used for a first or second offense and only applies if you were in possession of cocaine for personal use.

-If you are charged with selling cocaine in California, you cannot make use of the rehabilitation option.
+You cannot use the rehabilitation option if you are charged with selling cocaine in California.
 Additionally, this does not apply to individuals who possessed a firearm or committed another offense unrelated to drugs.

-What Can You Do if You Are Facing Charges for Selling Cocaine?
+What Can I Do if I Am Facing Charges for Selling Cocaine?

 You have several options if charged with possession with the intent to sell cocaine.
-With the help of a drug crimes attorney, you can argue that you never possessed the drug, or that the cocaine was only for your personal use.
-Keep in mind that California considers even tiny amounts of cocaine to be usable for sale.
+With the help of a drug crimes attorney, you can argue that you never possessed the drug or that the cocaine was only for your personal use.
+Remember that California considers even tiny amounts of cocaine usable for sale.

 A case can be made that the drugs you possessed were not yours or that you were unaware of their presence.
 Your lawyer can also defend you if the police illegally conducted the search that found the drugs.
 Some cases have been supported by arguments that evidence was planted and not legitimate.